netsensei/colada/_drafts/2014-09-30-symfony-depenceny-injection.markdown

 ## Setting the stage

-Let's create a new project folder and add a <code>composer.json</code> file.
+Let's create a new project folder and add a <code class="ihl">composer.json</code> file.

 {% highlight bash %}
 mkdir airlines